UaltarH/WebFilemanager/README.md

 So the solution for me is Elfinder.
 It's free, light, NO UGLY (very important :P), simple to use.
 "But ???"
 Yeah sure, it is not perfect :S
-The base editor is really miserable, no synthax highliths, no WYSIWYG editor, it only shows up a little pop up o.O" WYSIWYG editor integration is complicate, I still doesn't knwo how to ...
+The base editor is really miserable, no synthax highlights, no WYSIWYG editor, it only shows up a little pop up o.O" WYSIWYG editor integration is complicate, I still don't know how to ...
 The only solution I found, is to integrate codemirror synthax highlighter.

-"WYSIWYG editor integration is complicate, I still doesn't knwo how to ..."
+"WYSIWYG editor integration is complicate, I still don't know how to ..."
 You kidding me, all these solution on internet, are you blind ?
 No no, I'm not, if you read better, it's ALL about integration of elfinder INTO a WYSIWYG editor.

-Wish it will be usefull for someone !! o.O"
+Wish it will be usefull to someone !! o.O"
 </pre>

 Used :